 The return tuple builds up like this: bool if submit was successful; message which is displayed in the JSON response; additional attributes, which are displayed in the JSON response.

-- key (str) subsection identifier - ret (user defined) default return value, if nothing is found return the generic token class identifier get_init_detail (params=None, user=None)
+- key (str) subsection identifier - ret (user defined) default return value, if nothing is found return the generic token class identifier get_init_detail (params=None, user=None) This returns the init details during enrollment.

-'''

-:rtype: s.o.
+:rtype : s.o.

-'''